 The Terrible Dad

 This kind of father made life at home extremely difficult for the child.
-These relationships are quite dysfunctional they leave raw scars in the women, which may not go away even after therapy.
+These relationships are quite dysfunctional they leave raw scars on the women, which may not go away even after therapy.
 These women harbor distrust towards men and approach romantic relationships from a defensive state.

-Any kind of abuse or tension experienced during childhood has the capacity to disrupt a dating relationship.
+Any kind of abuse or tension experienced during childhood has the capacity to disrupt women’s dating relationship.
 A woman with negative feelings towards her father has a higher chance of carrying over these emotions to her love life.